Business & Community

-People may often see the terms “shop local” or “buy small” used in several different advertisements, including on bumper stickers and in-store signs.
-These terms are also widely observed on Small Business Saturday, a shopping day held the Saturday after Thanksgiving.
-Beyond the feel-good nature of supporting neighborhood businesses, shopping local creates real and sustainable economic growth for communities.
-This is because of money concepts such as circulation and velocity.
-Essentially, when you shop local your money stays local.
-Shopping locally affects everything from employee wages and new job creation to the overall growth of the local economy.
+Beyond the feel-good nature of supporting neighborhood businesses, shopping locally creates real and sustainable economic growth for communities.
+This is because of money concepts, such as circulation and velocity.
+Essentially, when you shop local, your money stays local.
+Shopping locally affects everything from employee wages and new job creation to the overall growth of a local economy.

-Recycled Local Dollars
+Local Dollars

-The Urban Conservatory’s study, Thinking Outside the Box: A Report on Independent Merchants and the Local Economy, found that if people shifted 10 percent of their spending from chains to local businesses, it would create hundreds of millions of dollars a year in local economic activity.
+In addition, the Urban Conservatory’s study, Thinking Outside the Box: A Report on Independent Merchants and the Local Economy, found that if people shifted 10 percent of their spending from chains to local businesses, it would create hundreds of millions of dollars a year in local economic activity.
 This is due in part to local and independent businesses that tend to source and hire vendors that are also independent.
 Many national and international chains outsource most of their jobs to other communities.

 Local Job Creation